replicatedhq/replicated-docs/docs/enterprise/installing-embedded-airgapped.md

 <HaLoadBalancerPrereq/>

-## Install the Application {#air-gap}
+## Provision the Cluster {#air-gap}

-This procedure describes how to provision a cluster with the Kubernetes installer, install the app manager, then install and deploy the application.
+This procedure describes how to provision a cluster with the Kubernetes installer and install the Replicated app manager in the cluster.
+You will use the app manager to install and deploy the application in the cluster.

 To install the application: